 And what strange mechanism allows our dogs to sense that this is the day that we are going out beating, shooting, stalking or whatever type of hunting we do, because sense it they certainly do.

-I used to think it was the way I dressed, So I put on my shooting and beating gear on the days I was not going to work them, to test this theory, and they still sensed the days when I actually was going on the real shoot with them.
+I used to think it was the way I dressed, So I put on my shooting and beating gear on the days I was not going to work them to test this theory.
+They still sensed the days when I actually was going on the real shoot with them.

 I think we must give little clues with our body language, subtle nuances that we cannot detect, but their heightened awareness and ability allows them to read it as clear as if we had it stamped on our foreheads.

 Ownership is a Privilege

 That gives me more pleasure than other pastime I can think off.
 Though I no longer train gundogs, my profession has taken me into the psychological aspects of why our pets behave the way they do.